louthy/language-ext/Samples/DomainTypesExamples/README.md

 * The creation date is obtained from the runtime clock
 * Work days are generated
 * Each work day contains work blocks such as effective work, lunch, and rest
-* The system calculates tracked time, effective time, and overtime
+* The system calculates tracked time, effective time, and overtime, aswell of related payments

 This demonstrates both pure domain construction and effectful construction using runtime capabilities like time, random values, and sequences.